Rape in France: Marital rape

 The Court of Cassation authorized prosecution of spouses for rape or sexual assault in 1990.
+In 1992, the Court of Cassation convicted a man of the rape of his wife, stating that the presumption that spouses have consented to sexual acts that occur within marriage is only valid when the contrary is not proven.
 In 1994, Law 94-89 criminalised marital rape; a second law, passed 4 April 2006, makes rape by a partner an aggravating circumstance in prosecuting rape.
 In 2025, the European Court of Human Rights ruled in H.W. v.
 France that under French law and the European Convention on Human Rights, "marital duties" do not and cannot include an obligation to have sex with one's spouse without one's consent (which is not presumed to exist within marriage), overruling earlier case law from lower courts in France.

 Gang rape

 According to a 2014 report, about 5,000 to 7,000 of the rapes are gang rapes.
 Gang-rapes are referred to as tournantes, or "pass-arounds".
 One of the first people to bring public attention to the culture of gang rape was Samira Bellil, who published a book called Dans l'enfer des tournantes ("In Gang Rape Hell").